Economic Development Department Ombudsman

 The City does not require filmmakers to get a “film permit” before filming in our city; however, specific permits may be required if filming occurs in the right-of-way, in a City park, at the airport, or under other circumstances.

-- Also visit the Austin Film Commission page for general information on filming in Austin.
+- Visit the Austin Film Commission page for general information on filming in Austin.

 Permits for Temporary Use of Streets and Sidewalks